tuliosouza99/SAFAS/README.md

 by Yiyou Sun, Yaojie Liu, Xiaoming Liu, Yixuan Li and Wen-Sheng Chu.

 ## Preliminaries
-It is tested under Ubuntu Linux 20.04 and Python 3.8 environment, and requries some packages to be installed with the following commands:
+It is tested under Ubuntu Linux 22.04 and Python 3.8 environment, and requires some packages to be installed with the following commands:

 ```bash
 sudo apt install ffmpeg